 An exciting way to channel the asymmetrical trend is to embrace the undercut.
 To do so, have your stylist shave off one side of your hair while leaving the other long.
 Opting for a deep side part will ensure your look is kept feminine with plenty of hair on top.

 One of the great things about asymmetrical haircuts is that you can tailor them to suit your style.
 So, if you like a subtle look, you can opt for a minimal difference in length.
 If you prefer a bolder appearance, however, you can create a unique statement style with a significant difference in length and asymmetrical bangs.

 10. Asymmetrical Layered Bob

-For a stylish and youthful appearance, an asymmetrical layered bob makes an excellent choice.
+For a stylish and youthful appearance, an asymmetrical layered bob haircut makes an excellent choice.
 To nail the look, you can also add texture using a sea salt spray.
-Doing so will add a subtle dishevelled appearance, which will achieve a gorgeous laidback look.
+Doing so will add a subtle disheveled appearance, which will achieve a gorgeous laidback look.

 11. Straight Asymmetrical Hair